blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/004-register-stake-address.md

 # Dingo - Register Stake Address

-> The stake address must be registered on-chain.
-This costs transaction fees plus a deposit (currently 2 ADA on mainnet, returned when you deregister).
+> The stake address must be registered on-chain before it can be used.
+This costs transaction fees plus a deposit (currently 2 ADA, as defined by the network protocol parameters).
+The deposit is returned when the stake address is deregistered.

 ✅ This guide assumes your files are in the $HOME/dingo folder.
 Adjust paths below if necessary.